FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 Palentir has partnered with the current US administration to create a vast mass surveillance system that intercepts your internet interactions and censors what you post, and what you see, using sophisticated AI.
-The uploading of files will grind to a halt depending on its content.The link you posted will load differently for the recipient, and so on.
+The uploading of files will grind to a halt depending on its content.
+The link you posted will load differently for the recipient, and so on.

 Wikipedia is the predominant tool for knowledge but it is also massively